 Understanding Photo Management

-For general a general tutorial of yearbook photo management, watch the following video:
+For an overview of yearbook photo management, watch the following video:

 For a tutorial specific to Editors-in-Chief, take a look at the following video: